SAVE 20% with Coupon Code RIPT20 at Checkout

 If you are diagnosed early enough, non-surgical treatment may help your carpal tunnel syndrome.
 Three methods of non-surgical treatment for carpal tunnel include:

 Carpal tunnel is a condition that if treated as early as possible, may go away.
-Treatment includes taking breaks to rest your hands, avoiding movements that make the condition worse, applying cold to help reduce swelling.
+Treatment includes taking breaks to rest your hands, avoiding movements that make the condition worse, and applying cold to help reduce swelling.
 Wrist splints and wrist braces can help with treatment.
 This treatment will take time and often will only work if done at the onset of symptoms.
 If you wait to control the symptoms of the carpal tunnel it can become worse and unbearable to the point of possibly needing surgery.
 If surgery is needed, a doctor will cut a small incision in your wrist and enlarge the carpal tunnel to relieve pressure.

 A ganglion cyst is a fluid-filled sac or lump that develops most commonly on the back of the wrist.
 Ganglion cysts are not harmful, and treatment often includes a wrist brace.
 Infrequently, severe pain develops but typically, non-surgical treatments are exhausted before surgery is discussed.